 [Supervised by a doctor] How to improve fatty liver?

-Have you ever been diagnosed with fatty liver during a health checkup or medical examination?
+Have you ever been diagnosed with fatty liver disease during a health checkup or medical examination?

-When you hear the term fatty liver, you probably think of "obesity," "overeating," and "metabolic syndrome."
-Some women may be surprised to hear that they have fatty liver even though they are not obese and do not drink alcohol
+When you hear "fatty liver disease," you probably think of "obesity," "overeating and excessive drinking," and "metabolic syndrome."
+Some women may be surprised to be told they have fatty liver disease even though they are not obese and do not drink alcohol.

 Fatty liver is one of the modern diseases that is on the rise due to the Westernization of diet, stress, obesity and lifestyle-related diseases